-It is important that these requirements be followed closely so that you are in compliance with NASP and School Psychology Program requirements.
+It is important that these requirements be followed closely so that you follow NASP and School Psychology Program requirements.
 Another important reason to be in compliance is so that the Program Director and campus internship supervisors can verify that all practicum and internship requirements were met when you apply to become a Nationally Certified School Psychologist (NCSP).
+Additionally, you will be expected to be in compliance with any state, university, program, and/or site required background checks.